azeitler/umami-read-models/README.md

 end
 ```

-This uses Rails' built-in database roles where:
+This uses Rails' built-in database roles.
+Even though the models are read-only, Rails still requires
-- `:writing` - Used for write operations (INSERT, UPDATE, DELETE)
+a `:writing` connection to be defined.
+Both connections can point to the same database, or you can
-- `:reading` - Used for read operations (SELECT)
+use a read replica for the `:reading` connection for better performance.

 ## Usage